 - Note 1: The water temperature display requires an appropriate water temperature sensor.
-It can be turned on or off with TEMPERATURE GRAPH on the SOUNDER menu. - Note 2: When using the vertically split plotter/sounder display with dual frequency or zoom display, the depth scale is not displayed.
+It can be turned on or off with TEMPERATURE GRAPH on the SOUNDER menu. - Note 2: When using the vertically split plotter/sounder display with dual frequency or zoom display, the depth scale for the left sounder screen is not displayed.
 Further, a last digit on the depth may be overlapped by the line which splits screens.